eodas/PiAITron/README.md

 The power of the IoT (Internet of Things) device increases greatly when business process (jBPM) can use them to provide information about our real-world as well as execute IoT (devices) as part of our business process.
 The jBPM-BPMN modular allow us to define both the Business Processes and IoT Devices Behavior at the same time using one diagram.
-With EOSpy adding Drools-jBPM to IoT, we make the IoT devices â€œsmartâ€�.
+With EOSpy adding Drools-jBPM to IoT, we make the IoT devices Ã¢â‚¬Å“smartÃ¢â‚¬ï¿½.
 Moving beyond just collecting IoT data and transitioning, to leveraging the new wealth of IoT data, to improving the smart decision making is the key.
 Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

-RPi IoT Tron Java â€” Automation Alert Monitoring â€“ A Java version of the RPi IoT Tron â€“ Executive Order Sensor Processor System Client.
+Pi AI Tron Java Ã¢â‚¬â€� Automation Alert Monitoring Ã¢â‚¬â€œ A Java version of the Pi AI Tron Ã¢â‚¬â€œ Executive Order Sensor Processor System Client.

-The RPi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
+The Pi AI Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
-Stay connected and informed to whatâ€™s important.
+Stay connected and informed to whatÃ¢â‚¬â„¢s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking allows you to monitor your office, systems, personal property, and business from anywhere in the world.

 Receive information from any number of events like when an employee arrives on-site, where a vehicle is located and even receive remote ambient light intensity, temperature, humidity and other information.
 An alarm is triggered if the SOS button is pressed or the vehicle has exceeded the speed you defined.
-The RPi IoT Tron Java ties all location and environment monitoring information on one GPS Map Screen.
+The Pi AI Tron Java ties all location and environment monitoring information on one GPS Map Screen.

 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
-Stay connected and informed to whatâ€™s important.
+Stay connected and informed to whatÃ¢â‚¬â„¢s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking allows you to monitor your office, systems, personal property, and business from anywhere in the world.
 Receive information from any number of events like when an employee arrives on-site, where a vehicle is located and even receive remote ambient light intensity, temperature, humidity and other information.
 An alarm is triggered if the SOS button is pressed or the vehicle has exceeded the speed you defined.
 The EOSPY Java ties all location and environment monitoring information on one GPS Map Screen.

-Executive Order Spy â€” This quick guide will help you install and configure the EOSPY â€“ Executive Order Sensor Processor System components.
+Executive Order Spy Ã¢â‚¬â€� This quick guide will help you install and configure the EOSPY Ã¢â‚¬â€œ Executive Order Sensor Processor System components.

 [] The EOSPY AI-IoT Arduino Tron Server software interface allows you to send commands with the EOSPY AI-IoT software to control external Arduino connected devices.
 The AI-IoT Arduino Tron Server software uses a WiFi Wireless Transceiver interface to control and interact with module sensors and remote controls devices.
 You can